Terms & Conditions of Business

 16.2.3 that other party goes into liquidation (except for the purpose of amalgamation or reconstruction and in such a manner that the person resulting there from effectively agrees to be bound by or assumed the obligations imposed on the other party under this Agreement):

-16.2.4 that other party ceases, or threatens to cease, to carry on business
+16.2.4 that other party ceases, or threatens to cease, to continue business

 17. CONSEQUENCES OF TERMINATION